-We’re already into July, time just seems to fly, but the good news are..
+We’re already into July, time flies but the good news are..
 We’re halfway done with the most uncertain year of our lives!
 I’m sort of relieved I finally had enough time to relax after the craziest couple of months at the beggining of 2020 with our new house etc. but at the same time I feel anxious and confused, it just feels like half of the year is gone and I achieved nothing, just wasted few months of my life.
-But anyways!
-I came here to talk about all the nice things, I assume we all have enough of Covid-talks, right?
+But I came here to talk about all the nice things, I assume we all have enough of Covid-talks, right?

 Last weekend was simply amazing because we finally got to travel to my favorite place in the UK – Cornwall.
 This trip wasn’t spontaneous as most of our trips.
 I wish it was that easy!
 The place we’ve stayed at was originally booked for my birthday in April but for obvious reasons we had to cancel it.
 All I can say is… it was definitely worth the wait! 🙂